P1405 FORD - DPF EGR Sensor Circuit High Voltage Detected

 The Ford DPFE/EGR system is controlled by the Powertrain Control Module (PCM).
 The system employs an EGR Valve, an Electronic Vacuum Regulator (EVR), and a Delta Pressure Feedback EGR sensor (DPFE).

 The DPFE Sensor measures EGR flow across an orifice located inside the special EGR Tube.
-The orifice is positioned between two hose ports coming off the tube which are connected to the DPFE sensor with special heat-resistant hoses.
+The orifice is positioned between two hose ports coming off the tube which is connected to the DPFE sensor with special heat-resistant hoses.
 When the EGR Valve is open, a pressure differential is created across the orifice (intake manifold pressure vs. exhaust pressure).
 By design, this difference in pressure is measured by the DPFE sensor in terms of voltage.
 The DPFE voltage signal output to the PCM is directly proportional to the flow of exhaust gas entering the intake manifold.

 P1405 1998 FORD F150